bradfordcondon/website-deprecated/_posts/2017-10-05-carpentry_lessons.md

   - education
   - genomics
 ---
 In a [previous blog post](/2017/09/25/Software_Data_Carpentry/), I announced my excitement for becoming a certified Software and Data Carpentry instructor.
 As I complete my checkout process, I also wanted to recap the most important points from the training.
+[A lab meeting presentation of this recap cis available on google slides here](https://docs.google.com/presentation/d/e/2PACX-1vQDtbUsYpFS5-I_66uKSixgSKQSSWrQSlmkZ9HdMMiKY8U449nyFwDkzQ14WAEDYf4xiFaZRV70xX9A/pub?start=false&loop=false&delayms=3000).

 Looking forward to teaching my first workshop in the next few months!